Recruitment Desk

 2. Build the screener

 Include demographic and screener questions (e.g., "What apps do you use on your mobile phone?") and mark as disqualifying if selected.
+Identify which questions are segmentation questions, which the tool references in the calendar view so all the information is neat and organized.

 3. Import and Rank eligible participants